Background

 Does Callbox charge per lead?

-No. Callbox states that it does not charge per lead and instead prices around a broader service package that includes data, outreach, platform access, and team resources.
+No. It does not charge per lead and instead prices around a broader service package that includes data, outreach, platform access, and team resources.

 Is Intelligent Resourcing a lead generation agency or a systems partner?